YingkunZhou/running_linux-0.11/src/README.md

 ./setrootdev.sh Image 021d
 ./setrootdev.sh Image 0301
 ```
 ### Configure the .gdbinit file and modify the path to your own home directory!!!
+Not elegant, can someone tell me how to avoid using this command before debug?
 ```
 echo "add-auto-load-safe-path .gdbinit" > /home/zhou/.gdbinit
 ```